 The UN Declaration on the Rights of Indigenous Peoples.

-Advocate and implement the UN Declaration on the Rights of Indigenous Peoples, which contains a number of articles relevant in the context of WSIS and the ICT landscape, including those on media, education, free, prior informed consent and full and effective participation.
-In particular, to advocate:
+Promote the principles of the UN Declaration on the Rights of Indigenous Peoples, relevant in the context of WSIS and the ICT landscape.
+In particular, through work to :

 Close the digital divides with regard to Indigenous Peoples.

-Russian Federation, Government: Close the digital divides with regard to Indigenous Peoples.
+Russian Federation, Government: Support bridging the digital divides with regard to Indigenous Peoples.

 Support the full and effective participation of Indigenous Peoples in the WSIS process and beyond.